realpython/python-basics-exercises/README.md

 ## Running the Code Examples

-To run the code examples, first make sure you have Python 3 installed on your machine. **The code examples WILL NOT work with Python 2.** If you need help installing Python 3, check out Real Python's [Python 3 Installation & Setup Guide](https://realpython.com/installing-python/).
+To run the code examples, first make sure you have Python 3 installed on your machine.
+If you need help installing Python 3, check out our [Python 3 Installation & Setup Guide](https://realpython.com/installing-python/).

-To run the `3-store-a-variable.py` file, type `python3 3-store-a-variable.py` into your terminal.
+Example: To run the `3-store-a-variable.py` exercise, type `python3 3-store-a-variable.py` into your terminal.
 Here's how that looks, with output:

 ```console
 $ python3 ch03-first-python-program/3-store-a-variable.py